Zhang Mojun: Educational work

 In 1918, she was sent to Europe and America by the Ministry of Education to research women's educational opportunities.:151 While in America, she enrolled at Columbia University and was elected president of the New York Students' Association.
 Upon her return to China, she served in various roles as an education specialist in the government, including as a member of the Kuomintang Higher Examination Standards Committee (1929).

 Later life

-She moved to Taiwain in 1948 and continued to work for the Kuomintang including as a member of the Central Control Committee.
+She moved to Taiwan in 1948 and continued to work for the Kuomintang including as a member of the Central Control Committee.
 She died in 1965 at age eighty-two.